 A New Approach to Drug Delivery

-Recent advances in titania nanoporous membrane technology have enabled the development of a sub-dermally-implantable drug-delivery device - the only one of its kind made entirely from titanium and titanium-oxide, biocompatible materials extensively used in FDA-approved implants.
+Recent advances in titania nanoporous membrane technology have enabled the development of a sub-dermally-implantable drug-delivery device which uses no moving parts and thus is highly space-efficient.
+The implant uses biocompatible materials extensively used in FDA-approved implants.

 NanoPortal Membrane Fabrication

 Solid titanium disks are prepared with blind holes on one side and a flat surface on the other.

 These disks then undergo electrochemical anodization, producing a layer of titania nanotubes on the flat side of the disk.